-2.11 Option Card Installation
+2.11 Option FEC Card Installation

-The PSM-4900 Modem contains on-board circuitry and connectors for adding several option "daughter" boards which plug onto the main modem assembly.
+The PSM-500 Modem contains on-board circuitry and two "slot" connectors for adding several available and planned FEC option "daughter" boards.
+These plug into either the A or B slots on the main modem assembly.
 Installation of these cards is not difficult, but requires removal of the modem from service and removal of the unit's cover, and should be accomplished only by a qualified technician.
 The modem automatically recognizes the presence of the option card and provides additional front panel and remote control parameter settings allowing control of the option.